Redundancy Calculator

 This redundancy calculator is a facility which calculates the amount of UK Statutory Redundancy Pay due to an employee on dismissal.
 Select Age at Dismissal, and enter Years of Service and Weekly Pay.
 Then click "CALCULATE" to show the entitlement according to the statutory calculation.

-Note : The Employment Rights (Increase of Limits) Order 2010 increases the statutory maximum weekly pay to £400 from £380 with effect from 1st February 2011.
+Note : The statutory maximum weekly pay rises to £475 from £464 with effect from 6th April 2015.
 From that date the default maximum in this calculator will change accordingly.
 You can alter the figure prior to that date in the calculator if the date of termination for your calculation is after that date.

-The calculation of the redundancy pay entitlement is performed in line with the rules laid down by the UK Government's Department for Business Enterprise and Statutory Reform (BERR).
-See BERR Redundancy Pay Calculator for further information.
+The calculation of the redundancy pay entitlement is performed in line with the rules laid down by the UK Government's rules set out at https://www.gov.uk/staff-redundant/redundancy-pay

 PLEASE NOTE : The information on this site is provided as-is as a focus for resources concerning redundancy issues.
 The statutory redundancy pay calculator is designed as a quick way to check entitlement to statutory payment in line with British legislation.
 We cannot provide any legal or advisory information on specific cases, so please DO NOT contact us for such advice.
 If you require further assistance with your own circumstances then you should take professional advice from an appropriate source such as an Employment Lawyer, Trade Union, Citizens Advice Bureau or other agency competent to provide such assistance.